Sister Golden Hair: Background

 Record World said it is "the story of a guy who's found love at last but doesn't necessarily want to marry her."

 Instrumentation

 Gerry Beckley said he played the 12-string guitar, and overdubbed the prominent slide guitar.
 "I had a lovely lap steel that David Lindley had picked out."

 Music video

-The music video for the song features the band performing the song on The Midnight Special, a popular musical television show.
+The music video for the song shows the band performing the song on The Midnight Special, a popular musical television show.